billba/prague/docs/observables.md

 ## Next

-In the next chapter ("[Results and Transforms](./results_and_transforms.md") we'll see other advantages to structuring your application to return a result instead of taking an action directly.
+In the next chapter ("[Combining Functions with Prague](./combining.md") we'll see other advantages to structuring your application to return a result instead of taking an action directly.